 To meet the requirements of the aviation industry on a global level, SMS is an essential and critical part to your organizations risk management process.

-Prior to applying for an air carrier certificate, to obtain more information or to receive a briefing on SMS, contact the AFS-900 Certification and Evaluation Program Office.
+Prior to applying for an air carrier certificate, to obtain more information or to receive a briefing on SMS, contact the Flight Standards Safety Management System (SMS) Program Office or the Air Carrier Certification and Evaluation Program Office.